HomeCrimeAccused German Red Army Faction militant sentenced to 13 years

 Klette, 67, was arrested in 2024 after more than three decades in hiding when she was found living under an assumed name in Berlin by an investigative journalist using facial recognition software.

-The Red Army Faction, which grew out of the leftist protest movements of the 1960s, carried out a wave of kidnappings and murders of prominent officials and business leaders that reached a peak in late 1970s before gradually petering out as its members were arrested or killed.
+The Red Army Faction, which grew out of the leftist protest movements of the 1960s, carried out a wave of kidnappings and murders of prominent officials and business leaders that reached a peak in the late 1970s before gradually petering out as its members were arrested or killed.

 Prosecutors said Klette was part of the so-called third generation of the group - sometimes known as the Baader-Meinhof Gang after its founders - a militant group which sought to overthrow what it saw as a fascist capitalist state and killed some 34 people between 1970 and 1991.